maurogeorge/segredario/README.md

 ## Disclaimer

 Since the main idea is to make a proposal to my girlfriend, and this is my first game.
-I had to do some things quick and dirty, after all I want to becoma a groom fast.
+I had to do some things quick and dirty, after all I want to become a groom fast.

 So Pull Requests are welcome.
 Please see [CONTRIBUTING.md](https://github.com/maurogeorge/segredario/blob/gh-pages/CONTRIBUTING.md) for details.